elastic/connectors/docs/DEVELOPING.md

 ##### `site_collections`

-The site collection to fetch sites from SharePoint.
+The site collections to fetch sites from SharePoint.
 Default value is `collection1`.
 Examples:
   - `collection1`
   - `collection1, collection2`